 During his career, Jeff has represented individuals accused of mail and wire fraud, honest services fraud, obstruction of justice, securities fraud, theft of government property, interstate transportation of stolen goods, money laundering, banking offenses, healthcare fraud and violations of the Anti-Kickback Statute.
 He has obtained judgments of acquittal from juries and from courts, both at the close of the prosecution’s case-in-chief and post-verdict.

-Internal Investigations: On behalf of publicly-traded companies, Jeff regularly performs investigations stemming from internal complaints by employees and whistleblowers, regulatory inquiries, and self-reporting requirements.
-In that capacity, he has been involved with the planning, execution, and conclusion of large-scale investigations and the development of prospective recommendations for management, audit committees, and boards of directors based on the investigations’ findings.
-In terms of subject matter, Jeff’s investigations have addressed diverse issues, including accounting procedures, trade secrets, securities laws, state-law fiduciary duties and associated conflicts of interest, and compliance concerns under the Federal Acquisition Regulation and the Defense Federal Acquisition Regulation Supplement.
+Jeff performs large-scale investigations stemming from employee and whistleblower complaints, regulatory inquiries and self-reporting requirements.
+His investigations have addressed diverse issues, including accounting procedures, trade secrets, securities laws, state law fiduciary duties and associated conflicts of interest, sexual harassment, and compliance concerns under the Federal Acquisition Regulation and the Defense Federal Acquisition Regulation Supplement.

 As assistant special counsel to the Alabama House Judiciary Committee for the impeachment investigation of Gov. Robert Bentley, Jeff and other members of the Lightfoot team interviewed dozens of witnesses, reviewed thousands of pages of records and compiled an extensive report.
 Three days after the release of that report, Gov. Bentley announced his resignation and his plea agreement with state prosecutors.